alexandre-cremieux/smallsearch/README.md

 $sbt compile
 ```

-2. To run the project direclty from sbt in the root folder, enter:
+2. To run the project directly from sbt in the root folder, enter:

 ```
 $sbt run